road-to-finops/Azure_EA_Usage_Report/ReadMe.md

     ```

 ## Variables
-The can be found in the EA Portal
+The can be found in the EA Portal:

 From Reports > Access Keys
 - accesskey =""

 From the Manage page
 - enrol  = ""